Try it free

 • Service Detection v1: A request encompasses all spans of a trace that belong to the same service and aren't interrupted by spans of a different service.
 All workload types—web, messaging, batch, and cron jobs—are treated as requests.

-• Service Detection v2: Requests specifically track external calls into a monitored process, represented as endpoints (for example, web requests or RPC/RMI calls).
+• Service Detection v2: Requests specifically track calls into a monitored process API based on their endpoints (for example, web requests or RPC/RMI calls).
 Services without endpoints have no request metrics.

 Key requests